-What is a Cat Friendly Practice?
+We are a Cat Friendly Practice!

-Cats often do not travel well.
+One simple reason, cats often do not travel well.
 The American Association of Feline Practitioners (or AAFP) seeks to encourage good quality veterinary care for cats.
 However, we recognize that there are unique challenges and difficulties in bringing your cat to a veterinary practice, including:

 - Do not feel safe when they are away from their normal home territory.